 Thurston County also has a separate docket for changes to its development regulations.

 At the beginning of each year, staff prepares a list of proposed amendments for the Board of County Commissioners.
 The Board analyzes the merits of proposed amendments based on state mandates, county priorities, joint planning, and public comment.

-General plan amendments and projects are mandated by the state to comply with the Growth Management Act or Shorelines Management Act.
-These projects are grant funded, or have been accounted for in the Planning Department's budget.
+General plan amendments and projects mandated by the state to comply with the Growth Management Act, Shorelines Management Act for are part of a grant the County has received.
 Some inter-jurisdictional projects may be included on this list.

 This page last updated: